-For those students enrolled in astronomy classes in the Fall of 2018, the observatory is available for your use as indicated below.
+For those students enrolled in astronomy classes in the Winter of 2019, the observatory is available for your use as indicated below.
 To find out if the observatory is open on any given night, like our Facebook page.
-Announcements are posted there and you can ask questions too (you do not have to be a member of either of these services to view these sites).
-Note that this page is also used by the Robotic Telescope's automated messages - you can tell its posts as they are prefixed by "#bgosays".
+Announcements are posted there as the first "pinned" post (you do not have to be a Facebook user to view the page).

 The observatory is located on the roof of the Loyola Residence.
 Ask the Residence Desk staff to let you through the secure door.
 Your name will be on their approved access list.
-Make your way to the 22nd floor and follow the sign visible from the elevator lobby to a stairwell door - go up two flights of stairs to reach the observatory control room.
+Make your way to the 22nd floor and head down the hallway away from the football field.
+On your left there is a stairwell door - go up two flights of stairs to reach the observatory control room.

 The telescope assistants are astronomy students John Read and Tiffany Fields.
 They are there to help you, but not to do your observing assignment.
 Be familiar with what you are expected to do (ie. read your observing assignment handout) before you arrive.

 Also be aware that if you intend to observe the Moon, it is not visible every evening.

 The observatory is open on scheduled days and times for a Visual Observing Session with the observatory's director.
 You have to sign up for these using this "signup.com" web site.